 The standard check-out time at the Marriott Marquis is 11:00 a.m.
-Teams that are not staying Sunday night should make sure to check out of their rooms before their final preliminary games on Sunday morning.
+Teams that are not staying Sunday night should make sure to check out of their rooms before their Sunday-morning preliminary games.

-The Atlanta Marriott Marquis is downtown and within walking distance (10–15 minutes) of many of Atlanta’s major attractions including the Georgia Aquarium, the High Museum, Centennial Olympic Park, and the World of Coca-Cola.
+The hotel is downtown and within walking distance (10–15 minutes) of many of Atlanta’s major attractions, including the Georgia Aquarium, the High Museum, Centennial Olympic Park, and the World of Coca-Cola.

 Relationship to the SSNCT